Alejandra-BM/ProxPot/README.md

 ## ⚖️ License

-This project is open-source and free to use under the MIT License.
+This project is part of my final thesis and is not publicly licensed for use, modification, or distribution until it has been officially submitted and presented.